How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Creating an audience persona for finding blog topics

-Creating an audience persona is easy if you already know about your target audience.
+Creating an audience persona is easy if you already know your target audience.
 If not, you can use Google Analytics for creating personas.

 Put it in the market explorer tool of SEMrush and click on the Audience tab: